santi1110/bd-KindlePublishingService/README.md

 concurrently - we can think of this as multi-tasking for now.
 We’ll spend a lot more time in this unit and future units digging into the concept of concurrency much more deeply.

 Examine the folders in the starter project to be sure you are familiar with their contents.
-Everything you need to start the project, create/populate your DynamoDB tables has been provided.
+Everything you need to start the project and create/populate your DynamoDB tables has been provided.

 #### Remember: U.P.E.R.